mvysny/solar-controller-client/README.md

 ## Intended use

 Intended to be running on a Raspberry PI.
 The Raspberry PI needs to be connected over USB/RS232 adapter to a RS232/RJ12 port of Renogy Rover.
-This program will periodically append newest data to a CSV file, which you can inspect to see the performance of your solar array.
+This program will periodically show the newest data on screen, or optionally append the newest data to a CSV file, which you can inspect to see the performance of your solar array.

 For exact instructions on how to connect Renogy Rover RS232/RJ12 over an USB adapter to your Raspberry PI, please see